franktranvantu/Mastering-React/README.md

-# Displaying the Current User on NavBar
+# Logging out a User